MaterializeInc/materialize/doc/user/sql/drop-view.md

     parent: 'sql'
 ---

 `DROP VIEW` removes a view from your Materialize instances.
+This works on both materialized and non-materialized views.

 ## Conceptual framework